clipperhouse/netlify/content/cdc.md

 You'll note this implies that the production OLTP system now has a dependency on an external system.
 If Kafka is offline or too slow, the OLTP system is building up a backlog of changes.

-Anyway, back to the “surprise” part.
+Anyway, back to the “surprise” part:

 - CDC imposes a non-trivial increase in CPU and I/O
 - If the downstream sink is not keeping up, you will be slowly losing disk space.
 It’s like a memory leak.